tango-controls/rfc/2/README.md

 device-class-name = 1*VCHAR
 ```

-* The Device Class MAY have one or more Device instance
+* The Device Class MAY have one or more Device instance.
-* The Device Class MAY have one or several Property, called Class Property
+* The Device Class MAY have one or several Property, called Class Property.

 * The Device SHALL expose (provide access to) all Attributes, Pipes and Commands defined by its Device Class.